noir-lang/book/src/language_concepts/data_types.md

 # Data Types

-Every value in Noir is specified with a certain data type, which informs Noir tools how to work with that data when processing Noir programs.
+Every value in Noir has a type, which determines which operations are valid for it.

-All values in Noir are fundamentally `Field` elements.
+All values in Noir are fundamentally composed of `Field` elements.
 For a more approachable developing experience, abstractions are added on top to introduce different data types in Noir.

-Noir has two category of data types: primitive types (e.g. `Field`, integer, `bool`) and compound types (e.g. array, tuple, struct).
+Noir has two category of data types: primitive types (e.g. `Field`, integers, `bool`) and compound types that group primitive types (e.g. arrays, tuples, structs).
 Each value can either be private or public.

 ## Private & Public Types

 A **private value** is known only to the Prover, while a **public value** is known by both the Prover and Verifier.
-All public and private values are primitive types, though individual fields of compound types may also be marked private or public.
+All primitive types (including individual fields of compound types) in Noir are private by default, and can be marked public when certain values are intended to be revealed to the Verifier.

-> **Note:** For Noir programs using public smart contract verifiers, public values defined in such programs can be considered as public knowledge once their proofs are verified on-chain.
+> **Note:** For public values defined in Noir programs paired with smart contract verifiers, once the proofs are verified on-chain the values can be considered known to everyone that has access to that blockchain.

 Public data types are treated no differently to private types apart from the fact that their values will be revealed in proofs generated.
 Simply changing the value of a public type will not change the circuit (where the same goes for changing values of private types as well).

-_Private_ are also referred to as _witnesses_ sometimes.
+_Private values_ are also referred to as _witnesses_ sometimes.

 > **Note:** The terms private and public when applied to a type (e.g. `pub Field`) have a different meaning than when applied to a function (e.g. `pub fn foo() {}`).
 >
-> The latter is a visibility modifier familiar to those coming from other languages, while the former can be thought of as a visibility modifier for the Verifier to interpret.
+> The former is a visibility modifier for the Prover to interpret if a value should be made known to the Verifier, while the latter is a visibility modifier for the compiler to interpret if a function should be made accessible to external Noir programs like in other languages.

 ### pub Modifier